Curricular Practical Training (CPT)

 F-1 students are responsible for complying with all immigration regulations, including employment regulations.
-Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the F-1 International Student Advisor.
+Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the Office of International Student Services DSO.

 - Always Enroll Full Time.
 F-1 students must maintain full-time student status every semester; this is defined as 12 credit-hours for undergraduate students and 6 credit-hours for graduate students.
 F-1 students may only count three credit-hours of online courses toward full-time enrollment requirements.